 H/W INSTALLED: Up to four Delta cards may be installed in a system at one time.
-(Note: this option may not exist in the Delta software drivers at the time of the first release.)
 This section displays all installed Delta cards, and allows you to select which particular card is under the control of the control panel software.
 To select a card for configuration, click the radio button to the left of that particular card in the "H/W Installed" list.